Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Tax advantages and expense deductions

-A significant benefit of a sole proprietorship and rental income is the pass-through taxation structure.
-This means the business itself does not pay income tax.
+Sole proprietorship also benefits from the pass-through taxation structure.
+This means your business itself does not pay income tax.
 Instead, all rental income and expenses are reported directly on your personal income tax return.

 You report your rental income and deductible expenses on Schedule E (Form 1040), Supplemental Income and Loss.
 This allows you to deduct various costs associated with your rental property, including mortgage interest, property taxes, operating expenses, repairs, depreciation, and even management fees.
 This direct deduction reduces your overall taxable income, offering a potential tax advantage.